-One day in my very first week, when I needed to write a letter to someone who had complained about a low-flying station aircraft, I drafted my response on my computer and then took a print of it to the station typing pool so that it could be sent out on official station headed paper.
-I knew the typing pool did not use computers.
+One day when I needed to write a letter to someone who had complained about a low-flying station aircraft, I drafted my response on my computer and then took a print of it to the station typing pool so that it could be sent out on official station headed paper.
 I said to the typing pool manager that I would wait for the letter to be typed.
 She was astonished and told me that they would not get around to typing my letter for several days.
 I never went, or sent anything to, the typing pool again and for the next 11 years I used my own document templates and sent them out from my own office.
 From time to time I did idly wonder what would have happened had I not been a proficient typist, a skill I had learned, on teleprinters, in my early years as a wireless mechanic in Ceylon.

 I created my own databases, initially using the business standard dBase III; I found the process immensely therapeutic!
 I did all the relational database designs at home in my own time.
 The first database listed all my media PR contacts including details of what I had sent them and what they had used.
 Next, over many months, I created the very first ever database of every single display by the Red Arrows and another one listing every pilot who had flown in the Team, showing the positions they had flown in.
 Incredible though it may seem, until then that sort of information had simply not been available in any useful form.
 I had to trawl through huge numbers of diaries, files and end-of-season reports to get the information I needed for the databases.
 Often I had to contact previous Team members to resolve the many discrepancies and missing data.